-Event planners should read the following notes carefully to understand their duties as hosts to CLP events.
-The CLP Committee is charged with granting approval prior to an event.
+Event planners should read the following notes carefully to understand the duties of those hosting CLP events.
+The CLP Committee (hereafter “the Committee”) is charged with granting approval prior to an event.
 The event proposal establishes the nature of the event and becomes a rubric for evaluation.
 Failure to give assurances of the following points can warrant rejection by the committee:

 - The event should explore significant issues that students may not otherwise encounter.

 - Events should not deal with vocational development, practical skills, or personal health or safety unless placed in a broader intellectual, social, artistic, or scientific context.

 - Events should not focus on specific college campuses or issues specific to college life unless placed in a broader intellectual, social, artistic, or scientific context.
 Exceptions may be made for traditional events such as University Convocations.

 - Participants in an event must demonstrate a fundamental respect for all persons in accordance with the university’s mission statement and strategic plan.